microsoft/magentic-ui/README.md

 ## ✨ What's New

-Microsoft latest agentic model [Fara-7B](https://www.microsoft.com/en-us/research/blog/fara-7b-an-efficient-agentic-model-for-computer-use/) is now integrated in Magentic-UI, read how to launch in [Fara-7B guide](#️##-Fara-7B)
+Microsoft latest agentic model [Fara-7B](https://www.microsoft.com/en-us/research/blog/fara-7b-an-efficient-agentic-model-for-computer-use/) is now integrated in Magentic-UI, read how to launch in <a href="#️fara-7b"> Fara-7B guide</a>

 - **"Tell me When"**: Automate monitoring tasks and repeatable workflows that require web or API access that span minutes to days. *Learn more [here](https://www.microsoft.com/en-us/research/blog/tell-me-when-building-agents-that-can-wait-monitor-and-act/).*